linroger/FinanceCompendium/VIII. Portfolio Management/FINM Markets Foundation/Value-at-Risk.md

 This approach estimates a cdf of losses nonparametrically by assuming the subsample frequency reflects the actual probabilities.

 * Thus, the estimated cdf can have any shape, based on the historic observations.
-* The two main advantages here are the ease of implementation and the flexibility in not assuming a probability distribution, (such as the normal,) ex-ante.
+ * The two main advantages here are the ease of implementation and the flexibility in not assuming a probability distribution (such as the normal) ex-ante.

 ## Disadvantages of Historical Simulation